saurabhraghuvanshii/meshery-academy/content/certifications/c5ada327-8a58-4c8a-b9fa-51b95696488c/certified-meshery-contributor/meshery-models.md

       - id: "false"
         text: "False"
   - id: "q11"
-    text: "When defining a Hierarchical relationship, the 'from' field references the parent component, while the 'to' field references the child component."
+    text: "When defining a Hierarchical relationship, the purpose of the 'from' field and the 'to' field is to identify the parent and child components."
     type: "single-answer"
     marks: 1
     options:
       - id: "true"
         text: "True"
+        is_correct: true
       - id: "false"
         text: "False"
-        is_correct: true
   - id: "q12"
     text: "Which properties must be consistent in casing (e.g., all lowercase or specific casing) when matching relationship targets to ensure accurate selection?"
     type: "multiple-answers"